-The Department of Occupational Therapy has a 27 month, 69-72 semester hour Master of Science in Occupational Therapy program.
+The Department of Occupational Therapy has a 27 month, 69-75 semester hour Master of Science in Occupational Therapy program.
 This program is fully accredited by the Accreditation Council for Occupational Therapy Education.
 It begins in the fall semester each year with 5 continuous semesters of on-campus coursework followed by 2 semesters of clinical fieldwork placements (two 12-week rotations).
-Prior to graduation, all students must successfully completed the required courses and fieldwork in occupational therapy and successfully complete either a master’s thesis or master’s research project.
+Prior to graduation, all students must successfully completed the required courses and fieldwork in occupational therapy and successfully complete either a master’s research thesis or master’s research project.
 This research is conducted under the supervision of a faculty member and is presented formally in capstone research forum.
 Graduates of the MSOT program are eligible to take the national certification exam administered by the National Board for Certification in Occupational Therapy.
 For more information on the degree program, please visit the departmental website.

 Students who accept a position in the Early Assurance Program must maintain certain academic standards and participate in various activities to remain eligible for their guaranteed seats in the entering class.
 These requirements include: